techworldwithmurali/devops-real-time-projects-bootcamp/16. Python Project/Deploy to EKS fetching image from AWS ECR.md

-### Dockerizing and Pushing to AWS ECR
+### Deploy to EKS fetching image from AWS ECR.

 Hello everyone,

-This document outlines the various methods  for Dockerizing and pushing images to AWS ECR.
+This document outlines the various methods for deploying to EKS by fetching images from AWS ECR.

-Please find below the details for user registration application:
+Please find the details below:

 | Type                          | Branch                                | GitHub URL                       |
 |-------------------------------|---------------------------------------|----------------------------------|